• Skip to primary navigation

 What makes an object float?

-Adding coins to the boats increased the density and when the density became greater than that of water the boat sank.
+Adding coins to the boats increased the density of the boat.
+When the density of the coins and boat is greater than the water the boat sinks.

 More STEM Challenges for Kids

-We’ve got printable STEM Challenge cards containing 12 fun and super simple STEM challenges for kids, including building rafts, super long paper chains and fizzy potions.
+These printable STEM Challenge cards contain 12 fun and super simple STEM challenges for kids, including building rafts, super long paper chains and fizzy potions.

 STEM Challenge cards